Sleeping disorders following traumatic brain injury: Treatment

 In order to make a diagnosis, a subjective evaluation and objective sleep tests are assessed.
 Subjective evaluations include self-report questionnaires and sleep diaries to assess the sleep pattern from the patient's perspective.
 Objective sleep tests include mental and physical examinations and laboratory tests to test the medical background, such as Polysomnography (PSG) and Actigraphy.
 It is typically not possible to assess these tests prior to an injury.
 Therefore, it is often not clear whether the sleeping disorder is a result of pre-existing disorders.
 Careful assessment of patients and determining the nature of their sleeping disorder is essential for finding the most effective treatment.
+It is also important to ensure that measures of sleep are appropriate for use in the stroke population.
+McLaren et al. validated the Sleep Condition Indicator - a brief self-report measure of insomnia - for use after stroke, and found the optimal diagnostic cut-off to be lower after stroke (≤13) than is conventional in the general population (≤16).

 There is no explicit treatment for sleep disorders following TBI.
 Several interventions for general sleep disturbance have been tested in patients with TBI.
 In order to provide the proper treatment, it is best to divide the injury and its recovery in stages, given that the treatments differs in the different stages.
 It has been seen how a deterioration of sleep quality during the subacute phase of mTBI has been linked with the worsening of behavioural, neuropsychiatric and somatic outcomes.
 In general, treatment of sleep disorders following TBI can be distinguished in pharmacological and nonpharmacological interventions.